Rafacasari/acnh-modding/file-formats/bcsv.md

 # BCSV

+> This page still in production.
+Expect changes and more info to be added.

 ## What is BCSV?
 BCSV (**B**inary **C**omma-**S**eparated **V**alues) is a file format used in **Animal Crossing: New Horizons**, BCSV is a binary variant of CSV (comma-separated values) that have headers encrypted in **CRC32**.

-> BCSV files can be edited with [Heaven Tool](https://github.com/Rafacasari/HeavenToolACNH)
+> **BCSV** files can be edited with [Heaven Tool](https://github.com/Rafacasari/HeavenToolACNH)

 ## Header
 | Offset | Size | Name | Description |